Scarab Beetle In Ancient Egypt

 At another level were the commemorative scarabs that, although they had practically the same meaning, were larger pieces, only available to the nobility and the court of the pharaoh.
 Instead of the name of the owner, they depicted complete scenes of certain relevance, such as the hunting of a lion or the arrival of a foreign princess.

-Finally, we have the heart scarabs.
+We have the heart scarabs.
 They were pieces placed on the chest of the mummies, on the position of the heart, to protect this organ of vital importance to resurrect in the afterlife.
-The deceased had to pass the Judgment of Osiris, in which his heart had to weigh less than the feather of Maat, a symbol of Truth and Justice.

 Times change and today’s beliefs have little to do with those of more than two thousand years ago.
 But if you also happen to have one of these amulets at home, you know that they are more than just lucky beetles.